Consensys/teku/GOVERNANCE.md

 See [community membership]

 # Decision Making
-Decision making will be handled by the Approvers (see [community membership]).
+Decision-making will be handled by the Approvers (see [community membership]).
 If consensus cannot be reached, the Benevolent Dictator will provide the final word on the decision.

 # CLA